yoyojoejoe/PAM_Acoustic_Index_APP/README.md

  2.MKL
  3.QT
  4.qcustomplot

+ ver 0.0.1: Complete the Single Wav Spectrogram.

+ Function and usage with different tools.
-ver 0.0.1: Read .wav file and plot the spectrum and spectrogram.
+ 1.Single Wav spectrogram:Read .wav file and plot the spectrum and spectrogram.